episode 28 | show notes & advice

 - How Yeo Valley Organic Garden is encouraging, but not pressurising, people to live more organically

-- Various ways to entice wildlife into your organic garden to help keep slugs and snails at bay
+- Various ways to entice wildlife into your garden to help keep slugs and snails at bay

 - Yeo Valley Organic’s exciting maiden outing at Chelsea Flower Show this year